livetheoogway/crud-store/README.md

 ## What is it?

-This is supposed to be a very simple codebase, with even simpler features.<br>
-I used to write these crud stores several times across use-cases, decided to create a simple interface, and some default abstractions of some popular databases that implements the interface.<br>
+I used to write these crud stores several times across use-cases, decided to create a simple interface, and some default abstractions of popular databases that implements the interface.<br>
 I've been able to add the abstraction for aerospike.
-Impls for other databases are welcome.
+Impls for other databases as contributions are welcome.

 ## Features

 #### The interface
-The following are the CRUD ops in the Store interface (pretty self explanatory)
+The following are the CRUD ops in the Store interface (pretty self-explanatory)
 ```java
     void create(final T item);
     void update(final T item);